The city of San Francisco may yet auction off the right to flip the caps and implode Candlestick Park. Bidding would be intense.

 Dove figures this last item will be snatched up by a local high school or junior college.
 Or, maybe not — “Maybe even a sports bar!” he says with a laugh.

-It’ll have to be a sports bar with a means of getting a 16-foot-high scoreboard into it.
+It’ll have to be a sports bar with a means of getting a 16-foot-high scoreboard into the building.
 But you never know.

 Dove’s auction house earns its dough via a 16 percent “buyers premium.”
 If that scoreboard were to go for, say, $100 (it won’t), then the City of San Francisco would get $100 and Heritage would get $16.